Reading: Think About Thinking

-This kind of reflective thinking is especially vital for students and adults alike in an age when we're inundated with enticing and inflammatory media that discourage reflection and play on our emotions.
+This kind of reflective thinking is especially vital for students and adults alike in an age when we're inundated with enticing and inflammatory media, as well as online groupthink, that discourage reflection and play on our emotions.
 Metacognitive practices can help us learn how to combat fake news.

 Better Thinking Through Writing

-The act of writing is a good example of metacognition.
+The act of writing, especially argumentative writing, is a good example of metacognition.
 When we think about composing sentences and paragraphs, we’re often asking ourselves crucial metacognitive questions: